-The aim of The Salvage Press is to actively preserve the age old traditions and crafts of letterpress printing while at the same time explore through practice how this technology is relevant in today’s art and design environment.
+The aim of The Salvage Press is to actively preserve the craft of letterpress printing and typography while exploring through practice how this technology is relevant in today’s art and design environment.

 Having studied The History of Art & Design and Visual Communication, in 2006 I graduated with a first class honours degree from the National College of Art & Design in Dublin.
 I worked for and learned from many of Dublin’s leading design agencies before a desire to become more hands on in my approach led me to start a design studio, Fjord, in 2009.

-In 2012 I completed a two year MA in Design through letterpress printing at Ireland’s foremost letterpress facility, Distillers Press, NCAD, Dublin, working as an understudy to master printer Seán Sills.
-In a quest to further my knowledge still, I then moved to the UK where I undertook an extended placement working with Justin Knopp at his letterpress atelier, Typoretum.
+In 2012 I completed a two year MA in Design through letterpress printing at Ireland’s foremost letterpress facility, Distillers Press, working as an understudy to master printer Seán Sills.
+In a quest to further my printing acumen, I then moved to the UK where I worked with Justin Knopp at his letterpress atelier, Typoretum.

 I have recently been awarded by the NUI, RDS, IDI and the FPBA for my letterpress printmaking, publication design and typographic work.

-My books and ephemeral works reside in private and institutional collections across the globe.
+My books and ephemeral works reside in private, public and institutional collections across the globe.